imatix/gsl/README.txt

 In the first category, directories have the `create` and `delete` functions which make them appear and disappear, modulo file permissions and other errors.
 Files also have the same functions, but `create` is spelled `open`.
 In addition, files have functions to `rename` and `copy` them.
-An important note: while it is generally important to check for errors in most operations, these operation almost demand checking for errors.
+An important note: while it is generally important to check for errors in most operations, these operations almost demand checking for errors.
 Use of the default operator and error parameter will be well rewarded with working programs.

 The second set of functions deal with the "contents" of directories and files.

 A directory's purpose is too contain other files (directories are also files of a particular type).
-The only content operation is `open`, which returns a 'file entry' object that can be used to iterate through the directory contents as in this example.
+The only content operation is `open`, which returns a 'directory entry' object that can be used to iterate through the directory contents.

-.include doc/examples/directory-iteration.gsl,code

-Files are a little richer and have operations to open them and to read from or write to them.
+Files are a little richer and have operations to open them and to read from or write to them and to control where in the file to read or write.

+File IO always begin with an open call, which returns a file handle.

-File.open returns a file 'handle', which is used in all subsequent content operations on that file.
+The file handle is used in all subsequent content operations on that file.
+When the text refers to operations that affect the `handle`, keep in mind that this is short hand for the longer 'operations that affect the file that the handle represents'.
+The file is actually what is being worked on.

-When opening a file, the `mode` parameter states how you intend to use the file, whether for reading, writing, or appending.
+When opening a file, the `mode` parameter, a single letter, states how you intend to use the file, whether for 'r'eading, 'w'riting, or 'a'ppending.

-Reading can be done with file.read(handle, error) or with the slightly shorter, handle.read(error).
+Reading can be done with file.read(handle, [error]).
-Writing can also be done in a corresponding manner.
+Writing is done in a corresponding manner.
+Reading can also be done with function `file.slurp`, which returns the contents of the file.
+It is a shortcut to a common operation.

-A file handle maintains an internal current file offset, which tells it where the next read or write will occur.
-A file opened for reading or writing will start of with its offset at 0, the beginning of the file, whereas a file opened for append mode will start with an offset at the end of the file.
+A file handle maintains an internal current file offset, which is a byte offset from the beginning of the file tells it where the next read or write should occur.
+A file opened for reading or writing will start of with an offset of 0, whereas a file opened for append mode will start with an offset corresponding to the end of the file.
+The offset changes to reflect any read or write operations on the file.
+This is actually more than one needs to know just to read or write a file.
+However, it is sometimes useful and necessary to skip around inside a file, which is what `tell` and `seek` do.
 The function `tell` returns the current offset and `seek` changes the offset.
-They are useful but infrequently used functions.

-GSL provides two kinds of file operations.
-The first set are input/output functions for working on file contents and the second involve functions that work on files stored on disk.

-The IO operations always begin with an open call, which returns a file handle.
-A file can be opened for reading and/or writing, according to the specified mode.
-Once a file has been opened, it can read from or written to (depending on the specified mode).

-The file handle maintains an internal position during the read and write operations.
-The position is 0 when the file is opened, unless it is opened in append mode, in which case, the position is the end of file.
-The position changes as necessary after each read or write call.
-The `tell` function returns the current file position and the `seek` function changes the position.
-Changing the position affects subsequent reads or writes.

-`close` is used to close the file handle when you are done with the file.

-The second set of file operations provide facilities to manipulate files, file names and file metadata.
+The final set of file functions manipulate files, file names and file metadata.

+#### Directory Iteration

+As mentioned, previously, directories can be opened with the `directory.open` function, which returns a 'directory entry' object.
+The 'directory object' represents a tree structure with child elements corresponding to the contents of the directory and can be iterated with a for/endfor loop.
+A child element is either a 'directory entry' or a 'file entry', depending on the file type.
+Both file and directory entries have a name() function, which returns 'file' or 'directory', as appropriate.

+The loop

+    for dir. as elt

+    endfor

+will allow access to all child elements, but, of course, the loop could be limited to files with

+     for dir.file
+     endfor

+or directories with

+    for dir.directory

+    endfor

+During iteration, the File Entry functions can be called on current item.
+These are similar to their corresponding File functions but do not take a `handle` parameter.

+The directory entry has the attributes:

+    - path
+    - name

+and the file entry has the following attributes:

+    - path
+    - name
+    - size
+    - time
+    - date

+Which return the appropriate values from the file (or directory, which is, of course, a file).

+A couple of interesting notes:

+If the directory entry `name` attribute is changed, the actual directory name is also changed.
+However, this operation does not return an error and cannot be recommended.

+The file entry's default attribute is `name` so `f.` is the same as `f.name`.

+File.open returns a File Entry object, so some of the file operations can be shortened a bit.
+For instance, file.read(handle) could also be written as handle.read().

+.pull doc/examples/directory-iteration.gsl,code

 .pull doc/modules/ggfile.txt